guihaomin/dell-G7-7790-Linux-Setup/README.md

 - Setup i8kctl: https://forum.manjaro.org/t/finally-got-my-fans-working-manually-on-dell-xps-13-9370/90548
 - Setup discrete graphic card: first install nvidia driver on your device and then open file /lib/modprobe.d/nvidia-kms.conf, delete or comment out the line "options nvidia-drm modeset=1" to enable kernel mode rendering.
 - make the dell bios fan control using ```make```
+- random system freeze issue: this is usually cause by a buggy iwlwifi driver, download a new firmware can solve this issue if you encounter this.
 ##### acknowledgement:
 TomFreudenberg: dell-bios-fan-control
 https://github.com/TomFreudenberg/dell-bios-fan-control